JasonStation/Cardcade/README.md

 4. Playing a card: When it's your turn, you can play a card from your hand by placing it on top of the discard pile face-up.
 The card you play must match the color, number, or symbol of the previous card played.
 If you don't have a playable card, you must draw a card from the deck.

 5. Stacking cards: This isn't an official rule but it is what players have loved doing.
 Players can stack cards.
 Stacking cards means that the player can draw multiple cards with the same number/symbol.
-For example, if the last drawn card is a red 7, the player can draw a red 3, a blue 3, and a green 3 all once.
+For example, if the last drawn card is a red 7, the player can draw a red 3, a blue 3, and a green 3 all at once.

 6. Special cards: UNO has some special cards with unique effects.
 Here are the most common ones:
    - Skip: When you play this card, the next player in turn is skipped, and it goes to the player after them.